harveyt/moysetutoring/content/post/kames.md

 <!--more-->

 I tread with care; my wooden Dr. Scholl’s sandals are not designed for this terrain and I am in danger of slipping.
 No matter.
-I can take my time since “uncle” L–– is still getting the little boat ready.
+I can take my time since “uncle” L--- is still getting the little boat ready.
 There is a cool, salty breeze coming from the loch, but I’m warm in my Aran jumper.
 My mum made it specially for me; it has two rows of bobbly knots down the front that I twiddle with.
 My shorts are still too big for me: hand-me-downs from my older sister that I have not quite grown